chirpstack/chirpstack-gateway-bridge/docs/content/community/source.md

 ### Without Docker

-It is possible to build LoRa App Server without Docker.
+It is possible to build LoRa Gateway Bridge without Docker.
 However this requires to install a couple of dependencies (depending your platform, there might be pre-compiled packages available):